 In terms of ergonomics, there is not much to complain about here, but it is understandable that comfort or discomfort when wearing will vary from user to user, as everyone’s ear is a little different.
-The JBL earbuds offer only the basic controls, i.e. play/pause, skip and volume +/-.
-So there is no need to use various complicated gestures.
-The operation is very simple and can be easily mastered by any user.
+The JBL earbuds offer only the basic controls, i.e. play/pause, next/previous track, accept/cut call and mute microphone.
+The controls are very simple, based on single, double or triple taps or long hold for the microphone mute function.

 JBL Wave 200TWS: Sound